ljunggren/boozang-docs/README.md

 **Show selection for Pass/Fail**

 Sometimes it's nice to create a checklist for a manual tester to be guided through the application.
-You can use the Comment action to ask auestions to the user, and generate success or failure code based on user inputs.
+You can use the Comment action to ask questions to the user and generate success or failure code based on user inputs.
 Simple click the "Show selection for Pass/Fail" to generate this kind of interactive comment.

 ### Refresh window/Load page